-Part IV: Scaglione Achieves His Dreams…
+Part V: Scaglione Achieves His Dreams…with Bertone

 Nuccio Bertone, who truly appreciated Scaglione’s work, was generally inclined to leave Scaglione completely alone to work through the young master’s ideas and fantasies, but Bertone always bore in mind the necessity to achieve economic success through the mass production of his line of cars.
 He impressed upon the young designer the need to convert his design ideals to big production numbers.

 “That bond with Nuccio Bertoneoriginated in the 1950's and turned out to be an enduring and stimulating one.
 For nine years my father had the opportunity to experiment, honing his art and flair on many sports cars."

 If we watch the number of cars produced under Scaglione’s design language leadership during his overall career, we see about 60 cars elaborated in total.

 The Alfa Romeo Giulietta Sprint Speciale achieved 2,500 units of production, the Alfa Romeo Giuletta Sprint coupe and the NSU Sport Prinz Coupe each generated more than 20,000 units and the Lamborghini 350 GTV Coupe slightly over 140 units produced.

 All of the other brainchild designs of Mr. Scaglione were “one-off” models, were design leaders of their time...that our eyes even to this day... never tire of caressing.